 "There are few movie music moments when you know a big gun has entered the room- the sweeping orchestral strains of Williams' Superman among them.
 Now a "new" hero was arriving with an attitude for a far more jaded generation of fans.
-And when those menacing strings rose with glistening percussion, before bursting into a galloping, instantly memorable theme, you knew this was one of those holy shit musical moments - the sound of major talent arriving on the scene like a bat out of hell."The Batman: Arkham Series, Batman: The Animated Series, Batman: The Brave and the Bold, and the DC Extended Universe have pages of their own.
+And when those menacing strings rose with glistening percussion, before bursting into a galloping, instantly memorable theme, you knew this was one of those holy shit musical moments - the sound of major talent arriving on the scene like a bat out of hell."The Batman: Arkham Series, Batman: The Animated Series, Batman: The Brave and the Bold, the DC Extended Universe and The LEGO Batman Movie have pages of their own.

 —Film Music Magazine's review of the 2010 remaster of Batman (1989)

 - Danny Elfman's music for the first two films, Batman in particular, is one of the very few elements of the original film series that many people think the Nolan films haven't come anywhere near topping.